-These areas also house the exhibitions of typical environments and ecosystems of all over the world oceans and seas.
+Also, these areas house exhibitions of typical environments and ecosystems of the oceans and seas from all over the world.

 There are thousands and thousands of different marine species in this aquarium.
-These include sharks, whales, sea lions, and penguins just to mention but a few.
+They include sharks, whales, sea lions, and penguins just to mention but a few.

 Last but not least, the marine park has a spectacular dolphinarium and an auditorium.

 This museum is also in the City of Arts and Sciences complex.
 The structure of this museum looks like a skeleton of a very huge shark or a whale.

 It is a huge building that contains interactive science material.
 These touch on topics like electricity, human body, sound, and light, just to mention but a few.